ekkis/sms-receive/README.md

 A package that allows the caller to extract SMS messages sent to public numbers published by the http://receive-smss.com service

-One usecase this functionality serves is phone number verification.
+One usecase this functionality serves is phone number verification

 Whilst typically this is accomplished by sending the user's phone number a unique code that must then be entered into a web page, because sending costs but receiving is free, the procedure can be reversed.
 Give the user a phone number from the list of public numbers available from via this service, and a unique code or